n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 `BLWF_MODE_PRE_AND_POST` shaping characteristic.
 Instead, `<beng>` was treated as if it followed the `BLWF_MODE_POST_ONLY` characteristic.
-In other words, below-base form substitutions were only applied to consonants after the base consonant.
+In other words, below-base form substitutions were only applied to consonants after the base consonant or syllable base.

 In addition, for some scripts, left-side dependent vowel marks (matras) were not repositioned during the final reordering